 WD-40 is an essential part of your car toolkit!
-There are more than 2000 uses in general – here are just a few to help keep your car in tip top condition throughout the year!
+There are more than 2000 uses in general – including how to clean spark plugs — here are just a few to help keep your car in tip top condition throughout the year!

 WD-40 Keeps Dead Bugs Off